-Management creates and maintains a culture of integrity and ethical behaviour by setting a right tone at the top.
+Management creates and maintains a culture of integrity and ethical behaviour by setting the right tone at the top.
 This is done by:

-ICT’s management is receptive to employee’s ethical concerns and is committed to responding appropriately to misconduct.
+ICT’s management is receptive to employees’ ethical concerns and is committed to responding appropriately to misconduct.
 Management demonstrates adherence through their work practices and decisions.
 Management enforces its views through a combination of policies and procedures.
 When changes are made, employees are notified and changes are implemented.
-Management does not provide incentives or temptations that might prompt personnel to engage in dishonest, illegal or unethical acts.
-A whistle blowing policy is in place and personnel can report suspected incidents anonymously.
+Management does not provide incentives or offer temptations that might prompt personnel to engage in dishonest, illegal or unethical acts.
+A whistleblowing policy is in place and personnel can report suspected incidents anonymously.

-ICT implemented an internal procedure, requiring ICT management to confirm compliance with ICT’s policies and procedures, the so-called letters of representation.
+ICT implemented an internal procedure, the so-called letters of representation, requiring ICT management to confirm compliance with ICT’s policies and procedures.
 Given the growth of the company through acquisitions this process is increasingly important.
 This helps to provide the assurance the Executive Board needs to make its own in control statement.
-Responsibility and accountability for implementing systems and controls including fraud prevention and detection has been designated to ICT’s Finance department and is embedded in the Internal Control Framework.
+Responsibility and accountability for implementing systems and controls, including fraud prevention and detection, has been designated to ICT’s Finance department and is embedded in the Internal Control Framework.

 Performance and quality controls